openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 In this chapter we will review nGraph API that allows us to manipulate with `ngraph::Function`.

-`1.` ngraph::Node input and output ports
+###1. ngraph::Node input and output ports

 First of all let's talk about `ngraph::Node` input/output ports.
 Each nGraph operation has input and output ports except cases when operation has Result, Parameter or Constant type.

 Every port belongs to its node so using port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port and get producer node in case of input port.
+With output port we can set inputs for newly created operations.

 Lets look at code example.